Meowuu7/GeneOH-Diffusion/README.md

 | ![](assets/grab-14-input-beta.gif) | ![](assets/grab-14-res-1-beta.gif) | ![](assets/grab-14-res-2-beta.gif) |

-Use scripts in `scripts/val_examples` for the GRAB example outlined in the previous section but changing the `pert_type` argument in each `.sh` file from `gaussian` to `beta` to reproduce the results.
+To reproduce this result, use the scripts located in the `scripts/val_examples` directory.
+Please notice that the `pert_type` argument in each `.sh` file should be set to `beta`.

 **Evaluate on the test split**

-To run th evaluation process on all GRAB test sequences, follow the same steps as outlined in the previous section but change the `pert_type` argument in each `.sh` file from `gaussian` to `beta`.
+To run th evaluation process on all GRAB test sequences, follow the same steps as outlined in the previous section.
+Please notice that the `pert_type` argument in each `.sh` file should be set to `beta`.

 **Denoising a full sequence**

-Follow the same steps as outlined in the previous section but change the `pert_type` argument in each `.sh` file from `gaussian` to `beta`.
+Follow the same steps as outlined in the previous section.
+Don't forget to set the `pert_type` argument in each `.sh` file should be set to `beta`.

 ### TACO

-Use the model to clean the noisy trajectory `data/taco/source_data/20231104_017.pkl`.
-Input, result, and the overlayed video are shown as below.
+> Here's an example of cleaning an input noisy trajectory `data/taco/source_data/20231104_017.pkl`.

+Below are the input, result, and overlayed video.

 |        Input        |       Result         |         Overlayed         |